Double Shuffle (Canadian political episode): The two Cabinet shuffles: August 6 and 7, 1858

 The third exception was Narcisse-Fortunat Belleau, who was re-appointed Speaker of the Legislative Council.
 The provision of the Independence of Parliament Act only applied to the elected members of the Legislative Assembly.
 As an appointed member of the Legislative Council, Belleau was not required to resign on re-appointment as Speaker.

-Since the Cabinet was changed twice in two days, on August 6 and August 7, it was dubbed the "Double Shuffle".
+Since the Cabinet was shuffled twice in two days, on August 6 and August 7, it was dubbed the "Double Shuffle".